 For-profit colleges have violated the False Claims Act by helping unqualified students – such as individuals without high school diplomas or who don’t speak English – falsify their Pell Grant applications.

 False Grades, Attendance Records, and Job Placement Rates

-There is an expectation that students will advance, graduate, find a job, and be able to repay the government loans.
-Falsification of grades, attendance, and job placement to continue to maximize enrollment and qualify for funding is a common scheme employed by for-profit universities.
+There is an expectation that students will advance through a program, graduate, find a job, and be able to repay the government loans.
+Therefore, their continuing eligibility for funding is based on them attending and passing the classes being offered.

 The Higher Education Act requires that only 90% of a for-profit college’s revenues come from federal financial aid sources.
 The other 10% of revenue must come from private pay sources.
-The VA has a similar rule limiting VA beneficiary enrollment to 85%.
+The VA has a similar rule limiting VA beneficiary enrollment to 85 percent.